 Money in a stocks and shares ISA has the potential to grow considerably while remaining free of tax.
 What Investment’s guide explains how to take advantage.

-Stocks and shares ISAs are confusingly named, given that they can hold any investment except cash.
+Stocks and shares ISAs are confusingly named, given that they can hold almost any investment except cash.
 As well as shares in quoted companies, stocks and shares ISAs can also contain:

 - Corporate bonds issued by companies on any recognised stock exchange